hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### tape gateway - s3 glacier, s3 glacier deep archinve - eject and stored, s3 standard - when writing to tapes

+### • Must stop the instance to create a consistent image and then create the AMI.

 ### ebs
 - ebs backed - root volume is ebs volume
 - instance backed - root volume is instance store